avdgaag/arjanvandergaag.nl/content/blog/up-and-running-with-lotus.md

 I'm going to assume you have a database set up (if not, look into Postgres' `createdb` command).
 You could manually maintain your database schema, but migrations under source control are much better.
-Lotus itself does not come with schema management functionality yet (but it is in the works), but since Lotus::Model uses [Sequel][] under the covers, we get [its database migrations][sequel-migrations] for free.
+Lotus itself does not come with schema management functionality yet (it's scheduled for the next release), but since Lotus::Model uses [Sequel][] under the covers, we get [its database migrations][sequel-migrations] for free.

 Let's write a migration using Sequel's migrations DSL in